hnhdigital-os/php-linode-api/README.md

 Results returned from any search based endpoint are provided as an instance of that type.
 This allows you to call any endpoints immediately.

-Results from the `search` method are returns as an object that implements `Iterator` and `Countable`, allowing you to use this in a `foreach` and to use `count`.
+Results from the `get` method are returned as an object that implements `Iterator` and `Countable`, allowing you to use this in a `foreach` and to use `count`.
 Linode limits search results to 25 records per page - this is overcome by automatically requesting the next page of records when the last record is reached in the current page.

 ```php
 foreach ((new Regions())->get() as $region) {